mckennapsean/dissertation/chapters/intro.md

 A second project focused on redesigning a tool, and this work resulted in only minor software changes since the development process was isolated.
 We found that a common aspect of failure in these projects was less reflection and decreased control of the entire design process.
-These reflections led to the formulation of the design activity framework, and this work has already been completed.
+These reflections led to the formulation of the \al{more meta / in brackets?} design activity framework,
+\al{cut the following...}
+and this work has already been completed.